Composite Convolution: a Flexible Operator for Deep Learning on 3D Point Clouds

-where the indices $i,j,k$ refer to the $i$-th component of the input feature vector, the $j$-th output feature vector and the $k$-th component of the spatial function, and $w_{ijk}$ are learnable parameters.
-As shown in Fig. \ref{fig:composite-vs-kpconv}(a), the most inner sum in \eqref{eq:composite_convolution} can be expressed as a multiplication of the projections $VH$ against each of the $J$ slices of a tensor $W=(w_{ijk})$, which contains the learnable weights of each convolution filter.
-Finally, each output feature $\psi_j(y)$ can be expressed as the Frobenius inner product between the matrix $\Phi$ containing the features $\phi_i(x)$ for $x\in X_y$ and $i\in\{1,\ldots,I\}$ and the $j$-th slice of $WVH$.
+where the indices $i,j,k$ refer to the $i$-th component of the input feature vector, the $j$-th output feature vector and the $k$-th component of the spatial function, and $\{w_{ijk}\}$ are learnable parameters.
+As shown in Figure \ref{fig:composite-vs-kpconv}(a), the most inner sum in \eqref{eq:composite_convolution} can be expressed as a multiplication of the projections $VH$ against each of the $J$ slices of a tensor $W=(w_{ijk})$, which contains the learnable weights of each convolution filter.
+Finally, each output feature $\psi_j(y)$ can be expressed as the Frobenius inner product between the matrix $\Phi$ containing the features $\phi_i(x)$ for $x\in X_y$ and $i\in\{1,\ldots,I\}$ and the $j$-th slice of the tensor $WVH$.

-\textbf{Comparison with point-convolutions.} The formulation of our composite convolution is equivalent to point convolution since the most inner sum in \eqref{eq:composite_convolution} can be interpreted as the filter function $g_{ij}$ in \eqref{eq:convolution}.
-In Fig.~\ref{fig:composite-vs-kpconv} we compare the matrix operations of our convolutional composite layer with two mainstream point-convolutional layers, namely ConvPoint~\cite{BoulchConvpoint} and KPConv~\cite{HuguesKPConv}.
-When applied to a convolution window $X_y$, all these layers combine the input features of the points $x\in X_y$, grouped in the matrix $\Phi$, and the spatial information extracted from the coordinates of the points encoded in the matrix $H$.
-While our layer extracts the spatial information in $H$ by the spatial function \eqref{eq:RBFN} and then shares it among the filters \eqref{eq:composite_convolution}, KPConv and ConvPoint directly learn a huge weight tensor $\widetilde{W}$ to combine spatial information and features.
+\textbf{Comparison with point-convolutions.} The formulation of our composite convolution is compliant with the point-convolution definition~\eqref{eq:convolution} since the most inner sum in \eqref{eq:composite_convolution} can be interpreted as the filter function $g_{ij}$ in \eqref{eq:convolution}.
+In Figure~\ref{fig:composite-vs-kpconv} we compare the matrix operations of our convolutional composite layer with two mainstream point-convolutional layers, namely KPConv~\cite{HuguesKPConv} and ConvPoint~\cite{BoulchConvpoint}.
+When applied to a convolution window $X_y$, each of these three layers combines the input features $\Phi$ with the spatial information encoded in the matrix $H$.
+However, our layer uses a $K$-dimensional space (i.e. the codomain of the spatial function \eqref{eq:RBFN}) as a bottleneck between the spatial information in the matrix $H$ \eqref{eq:H} and the features\eqref{eq:composite_convolution}, while KPConv and ConvPoint directly learn a huge weight tensor $\widetilde{W}$ to combine spatial information and features.